 International travel can be challenging with children as part of the equation.
 Parents can find it especially difficult to visit an overseas location without them because the places of interest that attract tourists often exude an aura of mystique and exclusivity.

 The park derives its name from Frogner Manor and houses Oslo Museum.
-It is also home to the Vigelandsanlegget (or Vigeland Installation), a statue ground in the center of the park.
+It is also home to the Vigelandsanlegget (or Vigeland Installation), a statue ground in the park’s center.
 The sculpture installation is the world’s largest sculpture park made by a single artist.
 Tourists frequently (erroneously) call this place Vigeland Park.
-The Vigeland Installation is also protected and it is the first park that was labeled a protected site in Norway.
+The Vigeland Installation is also protected and is the first park labeled a protected site in Norway.

-In the 19th century, a lot of land from the estate was sold so that the city could grow.
+In the 19th Century, much of the estate was sold so it could grow.
 The remaining parts were then bought by Christiania municipality in 1896 and made into a public park.

 See Related: Proven Ways to Save Money for Travel